didier-wenzek/thin-edge.io/docs/src/start/getting-started.md

 ![Configuration Management](./images/ConfigurationManagement.png)

-1. Save the configuration file to the repository (`Device management -> configuration`.
+1. Save the configuration file to the repository (`Device management` &rarr; `configuration`.
 In the list of configuration files  pick  a file to change and click on `Save to repository`).

-2. Go to `Management -> configuration snapshots repository`.
+2. Go to `Management` &rarr; `configuration` snapshots repository.
 3. Download the configuration file which needs to be changed (the one you saved to the repository in step 1).
 4. Edit this file as needed.
 5. Click on `Add configuration snapshot` (top right).